If you are using an AMP package, the Xdebug extension may be already installed. Refer to the instructions specific for your package.

 To disable the Zend Debugger and Zend Optimizer tools, which block Xdebug, remove or comment out the following lines in the php.ini file:zend_extension=<path_to_zend_debugger> zend_extension=<path_to_zend_optimizer>

-To enable Xdebug, locate the
+To enable Xdebug, locate or create the

 To enable multiuser debugging via Xdebug proxies, locate the